-Joel Wallace, a former UAB assistant who spent 11 years as the head men's soccer coach at Westminster (Mo.)
-College, enters his seventh season in his second stint on the Blazers' staff.
+Joel Wallace, a former UAB assistant who spent 11 years as the men's soccer head coach at Westminster (Mo.)
+College, enters his eighth season in his second stint on the Blazers' staff and his ninth season in total at UAB.

 Wallace specializes in working with goalkeepers and continues that role in his position with the Blazers.
 UAB head coach Mike Getman feels Wallace is an excellent asset to his staff and for his players.